 Benefits of Oxygen Absorbers

-- Retains flavor of coffee and nuts
+- Retains the flavour of coffee and nuts

-- Prevents oxidation spices and seasoned foods
+- Prevents oxidation of spices and seasoned foods

 - Prevents oxidation of Vitamins